bbbkbc/Python_in_Finance/README.md

 # Python_in_Finance

-Function is downloading market data, update them, and creating new directories to files if not exist before.
+market_data_downloader - function is downloading market data, update them, and creating new directories to files if not exist before.